 LAGS offers a PCR-based assay to determine the Major Histocompatibility Complex (H2) haplotype for your mice.
 This information is useful for projects involving tissue grafts between genetically modified or mutant mice with undefined H2 haplotypes, to help prevent graft rejection and graft-versus-host disease.
 The core also offers a PCR assay for accurate sex determination in mice.

 PCR Testing for Rodent Infectious Agents

-We offer infectious diseases testing for the following agents: Syphacia obvelata and Aspiculuris tetraptera (pinworms), Myocoptes musculinus, Myobia musculi, and Radfordia affinis (fur mites) Helicobacter spp., Campylobacter spp., mouse parvovirus (MPV)*, rat parvovirus (RPV)*, mouse norovirus (MNV) and mouse hepatitis virus (MHV) and pinworms.
+We offer infectious diseases testing for the following agents: Syphacia obvelata and Aspiculuris tetraptera (pinworms), Myocoptes musculinus, Myobia musculi, and Radfordia affinis (fur mites) Helicobacter spp., and Campylobacter spp.
 Tests for other infectious agents can also be developed and implemented according to the specific needs of your animal colony.

 Core personnel also provide general information in mouse and rat genetics.
 These include: standard nomenclature for inbred strains and rodent genes and proteins, selection of the appropriate inbred background, development of genetic crosses, linkage analysis for simple genetic traits, etc.

 Director, Laboratory Animal Genetic Services